smebberson/docker-alpine/README.md

 Read more about the [design of the Docker images][dockeralpinedesign] and how they help to make process management within Docker containers quick and simple.

+Support for the DNS `search` keyword has also been added such that although all images within this repository use Alpine Linux, they also [all support the DNS `search` keyword][alpinebasedns].

 ## Containers

 The following describes the containers that are available and the inheritance chain: